-House Bill No. 713, introduced by Representative Gadberry, aims to amend and clarify the definitions related to land surveying and engineering practices in Louisiana.
-The bill redefines the "practice of land surveying" to include professional services that utilize sciences such as mathematics, geodesy, and photogrammetry, emphasizing the importance of geometric measurements and the production of survey products like maps and reports.
-It also establishes that individuals are considered to practice land surveying if they represent themselves as professional land surveyors or engage in related activities.
-Additionally, the bill introduces protections for various surveying practices, including photogrammetry and remote sensing, provided they are conducted by certified professionals.
+House Bill No. 713, introduced by Representative Gadberry, aims to amend and clarify definitions related to land surveying and engineering practices in Louisiana.
+The bill redefines the "practice of land surveying" to include professional services that utilize sciences such as mathematics, geodesy, and photogrammetry, specifying that these services involve making geometric measurements and creating survey products like maps and reports.
+It also outlines criteria for determining who is considered to be practicing land surveying, emphasizing the need for professional representation.
+Additionally, the bill introduces provisions for related fields, including photogrammetry, remote sensing, and Unmanned Aerial Systems (UAS), allowing certified professionals to perform these practices while ensuring that existing geoscience practices by licensed geoscientists remain unaffected.

-Moreover, the bill proposes to delete existing definitions of "engineer" and "practice of engineering" from current law and replace them with updated definitions that align with other sections of present law, ensuring consistency across legal terminology.
-Technical amendments suggested by the House Committee on Commerce further refine the language without changing the core meanings of the definitions.
-Overall, the bill seeks to modernize the legal framework governing land surveying and engineering professions in Louisiana, enhancing clarity and consistency in the definitions used.
+Moreover, the bill addresses the definitions of "engineer" or "professional engineer" and "practice of engineering" by proposing to delete the current definitions and replace them with new ones that align with other sections of existing law.
+This change aims to streamline and clarify terminology within the legal framework governing engineering practices.
+Technical amendments proposed by the House Committee on Commerce further refine the language and ensure consistency across definitions, enhancing clarity without introducing new concepts.
+Overall, the bill seeks to modernize and improve the legal definitions and practices within the surveying and engineering professions in Louisiana.

 Statutes affected: HB713 Original: 37:682(14), 37:2(14)